felixlu/awesome-stars/topics.md

 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
 - [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis
+- [bubbuild/bub](https://github.com/bubbuild/bub) - Bub it.
+Build it.
+A common shape for agents that live alongside people.
 - [hosenur/portal](https://github.com/hosenur/portal) - Mobile first batteries included web ui for sst/opencode.
 Git integration, in browser terminal, isolated workspaces.
 - [sickn33/antigravity-awesome-skills](https://github.com/sickn33/antigravity-awesome-skills) - Installable GitHub library of 1,400+ agentic skills for Claude Code, Cursor, Codex CLI, Gemini CLI, Antigravity, and more.
 Includes installer CLI, bundles, workflows, and official/community skill coll
 - [RightNow-AI/openfang](https://github.com/RightNow-AI/openfang) - Open-source Agent Operating System